Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 Pedunculate oak, European beech, European hornbeam, and silver birch are the chief trees in the forest.
 It also has the maximum number of ancient trees in the country.

 There are 55,000 ancient trees in total.
 Some of these trees have been here since the Anglo-Saxon period.
-Apart from these, conifers, small shrubs and bushes, creepers, and even decaying trees are found here.
+Apart from these, conifers, small shrubs and bushes, creepers, and decaying trees are found here.

 It’s also a well-known place for exotic mushrooms.
 Some of these mushrooms reach high prices for their rarity.